WebAudio/demo-list/README.md

 Web Audio Demo List
 =========

 A list of Web Audio API demos and applications.
-These applications use the un-prefixed version of the API as described in the spec, and as such should work on standards-compliant implementations of Web Audio.

 In the future, this will become an attractive page, but for now, it's just this README.